eleda77/eleda77.github.io/docs/vocab_list.md

 **armigerous** - bearing or entitled to use a coat of arms

+**arquebus** - a matchlock gun invented in the 15th century which was portable but heavy and was usually fired from a support

 **arrack** - an alcoholic liquor distilled in South and Southeast Asia from the sap of the coconut palm or from rice

+**artesian** - rising to the surface under internal hydrostatic pressure

 **artic** - short for articulated vehicle/lorry (large vehicle that has two sections connected by a bar)